-Director and screenwriter.
-Maker of the films Beyond Words, Code Blue, Nude Area.
-Born in 1968 in Częstochowa.
+Urszula Antoniak is a director and screenwriter.
+She directed the films Beyond Words, Code Blue, and Nude Area.
+She was born in 1968 in Częstochowa.

 Urszula Antoniak is a master of allusions and film experiments, a star of Polish arthouse and the most erudite among Polish filmmakers.
 Her films were screened at the most important European film festivals: in Locarno, San Sebastian and Cannes.
 She started and pursued her career in the Netherlands and that is why in her films she tackles the topics of encounters with foreignness, of multiculturalism, otherness and the process of identity shaping.
 Watching her films poses an intellectual and aesthetic challenge, but gives a lot of satisfaction.
 That is because on screen she holds a dialogue not only with the masters of the cinematography but also with great thinkers, such as Kierkegaard, Barthes and Lacan.